 eBill vs. QR invoice vs. LSV

-eBill: Fully automated billing and invoice processing directly inside the e-banking system, making it convenient, saving time and reducing human error.
+eBill: Fully automated billing and invoice processing directly inside your e-banking facility, making it convenient, saving time and reducing human error.

-QR invoice: These are available either digitally or in paper form.
+QR invoice: These are available either in electronic or paper form.
 The option to scan the QR code makes for fast invoice entry and processing.
 No additional application is required to process invoices in this way.
 You can get detailed information on QR invoices here.

 LSV: This is a contractually defined, automatic debit of an invoice amount from your account, generally used for recurring payments.
 Also very convenient, it gives you much less control over the payment process.